Living Shades

-Living Shades is the second self-made EP of Austrian Melodic metalcore band Sympathy for Nothing.
+Living Shades is the second self-made EP of Austrian metal band Sympathy for Nothing.
 After winning at Austrian band contest where the band won 14.000 Euros and more prizes for 100.000 Euros, including producing a professional music video and CD the band went into Hinterhof Studios and Gosh Studios to produce Living Shades.
 The CD consists out ouf 4 tracks, a music video and an online mediabook.

 Cover design and booklet

 The freehand-drawings are from singer Richard J. Thallinger, the band logo from drummer Martin Wagner and layout designs are from keyboarder Klaus Schobesberger.